Keftcha/web_radio_share/README.md

 When the hoster start the server and go the web page at the address [localhost:5596/hoster](http://localhost:5596/hoster "The web page of the running project").
-In the web page he can see all the songs he have in a choosen directory (default is `~/Music`).
+In the web page he can see all the songs he have in a choosen directory.
 He must be logged in to change the sound (so no other users can change it).

 Other users have to go at the address of the host.